hiveot/hub/core/authz/README.md

 ## Summary

-This Hub service provides authorization of users, services and IoT devices.
-Clients are identified by their client-ID provides by authn service.
+This Hub service provides authorization for users, services and IoT devices using a group role based access model.

-Authenticated clients have a role in each group they are a member of.
-Authorization to an IoT resource in the same group is granted based on the role of the client.
+IoT devices have the device role that allows them to publish TD documents, events and subscribe to actions.
+Access is limited to the subject:
+> pub/sub: "things.{publisherID}.>"

+Services have a broad access to things and groups.
+Their access is defined in jwt tokens issued based on their purpose.
+The default access is defined as:
+> pub/sub: ">"

+Users don't subscribe directly to things, but to group streams instead.
+Each group has a stream defined that members of that group can access.
+Users can publish actions to the group:
+> sub: "{groupID}.>"
+> pub: "{groupID}.*.*.action.>"

+The authorization service handles:
+1. defining group streams for all defined groups
+2. define subject mapping from thingID to group ID for all things in the group
+3. define mapping of group actions to thing actions for all things in the group

 * Clients can be users, services, and IoT devices.
 They must be authenticated using a valid certificate or access token.
 * Groups contain resources and clients.
 Clients can access resources in the same group based on their role.
 A client only has a single role.